Jonayet10/MovieLensVisualization/README.md

 Team Members: Jonayet Lavin, A. Yusuf Kavranoglu, Dereje Lambert, Ismail Abouamal

 Work Division:
-- Jonayet worked on Data Preprocessing and Basic Visualizations, as well as the off-the-shelf imple- mentation for Matrix Factorization Visualizations.
+- Jonayet worked on Data Preprocessing and Basic Visualizations, as well as the off-the-shelf imple mentation for Matrix Factorization Visualizations.
-- Ismail worked on the non-bias implementation for Matrix Factorization Visualizations and its com- parison with the biased version.
+- Ismail worked on the non-bias implementation for Matrix Factorization Visualizations and its com parison with the biased version.
 - Dereje worked on the bias implementation for Matrix Factorization Visualizations and comparisons between methods.
-- Yusuf worked on improving the bias implementation for Matrix Factorization Visualizations and com- parison of model performances.
+- Yusuf worked on improving the bias implementation for Matrix Factorization Visualizations and com parison of model performances.

 ## License